zimmski/tirion/clients/go-client/README.md

 ## API

-Please have a look at [client.go](/client.go) for a complete API overview of Tirion’s Go client library.
+Please have a look at [client.go](/client.go) for a complete API overview of Tirion's Go client library.

 ## Example usage